AdaCore/libadalang/ada/doc/testsuite.rst

     testsuite/testsuite.py --help

-As a final note, you can stick to ``ada/manage.py test`` command and still pass additionnal options to the testsuite: just prepend options with the ``--`` separator.
+As a final note, you can stick to ``ada/manage.py test`` command and still pass additional options to the testsuite: just prepend options with the ``--`` separator.
 For instance:

 .. code-block:: shell